HannahHan9/Patient-Appointment-Backend/README.md

 npm test
 ```

-# How to get the API running
+## How to get the API running

--   please run npm start
+-   please run `npm start` for the server to listen for requests on port 9090

-# How to interact with the API
+## How to interact with the API

--
+-   Please refer to the endpoints.json file for detailed information on each endpoint